amplify-education/serverless-domain-manager/README.md

 Stage is optional, and if not specified will default to the user-provided stage option, or the stage specified in the provider section of serverless.yaml (Serverless defaults to 'dev' if this is unset).
+If hostedZoneId is set the route53 record set will be created in the matching zone, otherwise the hosted zone will be figured out from the domainName (hosted zone with matching domain).
+Setting this parameter is specially useful if you have multiple hosted zones with the same domain name (e.g. a public and a private one).

 ## Running